David Azofeifa

 This Ministry Is for Everyone

-How have people come to our community?
-How did they join your small group?
-Was it through a radio program?
-No. It has usually happened through relationships.
-Someone spoke with them face to face.
+How did people come into our community?
+How did they end up in your small group?
+Through a radio program?
+No. Almost always, it happened through relationships.
+Someone talked with them face to face.
 Someone invited them.
 Someone shared Jesus with them.

-What are we waiting for?
+So what are we waiting for?
 Look at the news.
 Step out of your comfort zone.
-Lift up your eyes and see.
-It is harvest time, and harvest time is not a time to be asleep.
-A Christian who never speaks about Jesus is sleeping through the harvest.
+Lift up your eyes and look around.
+It is harvest time, and harvest time is no time to be sleeping.
+A Christian who never speaks about Jesus is sleeping straight through the harvest.

 He who gathers crops in summer is a prudent son, but he who sleeps during harvest is a disgraceful son.